mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- You don’t slow someone by force of will alone; you hit them with a bola, a sticky web, or something of that nature.
+- You don't slow someone by force of will alone; you hit them with a bola, a sticky web, or something of that nature.
 Whatever the precise form, you [Require a Prop] to make it work.
-- Your ability to slow others is a reflection of your own personality; you’re just a [Lethargic] person.
+- Your ability to slow others is a reflection of your own personality; you're just a [Lethargic] person.

 ### Collateral Damage Effects

 **Mass Slowing:** When pressed, you can apply your slowing effect on a massive scale, targeting everyone in your zone and every adjacent zone.
-Of course, by affecting so many targets, you’re likely to damage something in the environment as well.
+Of course, by affecting so many targets, you're likely to damage something in the environment as well.

 **Timeless Zone:** Your power comes from an ability to manipulate time itself.
 You can turn your zone into a bubble of stopped time; nobody and nothing—not even you—can enter or pass through it, and nobody within it can take any actions, until you release the effect or the scene ends.
 However, the border between regular and timeless space is a strange and dangerous thing, which will kick up powerful winds and potentially destroy whatever gets too close.